zzzprojects/learn-orm/tutorials/csharp-tutorial/static-class.md

 A static class is the same as a non-static class, the only difference is that a static class cannot be instantiated.

  - In other words, you cannot use the new operator to create a variable of the class type.
- - You access the members of a static class by using the class name itself.
+ - You can access the members of a static class by using the class name itself.
  - A static class can contain static members only, you can't add non-static members to a static class.

 Similar to static members, a class is static when the keyword static is used in its declaration.